Marloes Wesselink

 Marloes Wesselink (born 14 April 1987) is a Dutch professional beach volleyball player born in Doetinchem.

 She played indoor volleyball for a few years, playing at Orion Doetinchem, Sourcy Volleybalschool and Longa'59 Lichtenvoorde before she switched onto the beach.
 She had never played volleyball at the beach before but she was invited to it when she was a member of the Sourcy Volleybalschool.
-In 2003 and 2004 she played with several team mates, but mostly played with Angelique Remmers.
+In 2003 and 2004 she played with several teammates, but mostly played with Angelique Remmers.
 They achieved some decent results and Wesselink felt a potential future in this sport.
 When teaming up with Marleen van Iersel in 2005 their skills improved fast, which resulted in a successful season.

 They started off in the Eredivisie of Beach volleyball in the Netherlands, which is the highest league in the country.
 In Callantsoog they became second and in Assen they reached the 3rd position.
 Their first World Tour event was in Gstaad finishing 57th among the World's best teams.
 In the Eredivisie they kept on playing in the top 3 finishing 3rd in Nesselande and Amstelveen, while they finished 2nd in Gouda and Groningen.
 They took part at the Dutch national championships under 20 in Almere which they won.
 After that they also won the Eredivisie tournament in Scheveningen, while in Monster they became 3rd.
 Next step was the European Championships under 20 in Israel where they were among the favourites.
 They reached the final, which they won and took their first international gold medal.
 A few weeks later at the World Championships under 19 in Saint-Quay-Portrieux they reached the 5th position.
 Later in 2005 they took part in the Dutch national senior championships, finishing 5th.
 Their final 2005 event was the World Championships under 21 held in Brazil where they finished 9th.
 Van Iersel/Wesselink received the award for Beach volleyball talents 2005.